 As you can pick out in the above dump, this gives you enough information to determine the make and the year made on the video card.
-On line 4 you can see the make of this video card, which in this case is a N VIDIA TNT, which would be the Riva TNT chipset.
-The next line you notice the version of the card and finally the line thereafter is the copyright or the year manufactured.
+In line 4 you can see the make of this video card, which in this case is a NVIDIA TNT, which would be the Riva TNT chipset.
+The next line you notice the version of the card and finally the line after that is the Copyright or the year manufactured.

-If you are unable to capture any information, which sounds like the video card, you can also type
+If you do not see any information that sounds like a video card, you can also type the following command.

-The above line will give you a dump similar to the above example; however, it may have additional information about the video card.
-Additional information about computer video cards can be found on our Video Card page.
+The above line gives you a dump similar to the above example; however, it may have additional information about the video card.
+Additional information about computer video cards is on our video card help page.